jasonjayoo/The-Cloud-Casino/README.md

 ## Description:

 We are an online casino where users are required to create an account to login in to our site and play Dice!.
-Users will be allowed to either login or create a new & uniquen username and password in order to enter the casino lobby.
-After entering, users are given the options of five different dice rooms: 5, 10, 100, 500 and $1000 coins.
+Users will be allowed to either login or create a new & unique username and password in order to enter the casino lobby.
+After entering, users are given the options of five different dice rooms: [5, 10, 100, 500 and 1000 coins].
 Our VIP gaming room is designated for users who have emassed at least 1000 coins.
 Users can view an advertisement video in order to gain 50 coins.
-If user registers an email with us, they can gain 1000 coins once they click on the link we provided in to their email address.
-Furthermore, Users will be able to log out of the sit and still retain the coins they've amassed.
+If users register an email with us, they can gain 1000 coins when they click on the link we provided in to their email address.
+Furthermore, users can log out of the site and still retain the coins they've amassed.
 Whenever a user re-logs in to our site, the coins they've amassed will re-render to their account.

 <br>

 ## User Story:

 I like gambling but I dont want to risk my hard earned money.
 So, I want a program that can recreate the experience of gambling without actually risking my funds.
-I want a game where I can gain virtual money from winning and lose it when I lose my wager.
+I want a game where I can obtain virtual money from winning and lose it when I lose my bet.
 Therefore, I get the experience of possibly losing or winning money just like how a real gambling experience is, without actually losing real money.
-If I run out of my virtual money I have the options of watching a short video or registering my email in order to acquire more virtual funds.
+If I run out of my virtual coins, I have the options of watching a short video or registering my email in order to obtain more virtual funds.
 If I win enough money I will unlock accessibility to higher betting tiers that will allow me to access higher limit rooms.

 <br>